torrinworx/Blend_My_NFTs/README.md

 <img width="357" alt="Screen Shot 2021-11-09 at 8 59 06 PM" src="https://user-images.githubusercontent.com/82110564/141035754-3561ae2b-ee5c-4d65-ac5e-d4c17e34e3a7.png">

-3. Next open config.py and change the variable "use3DModels = False" to "use3DModels = True"
+3. Next open config.py and change the variable ``use3DModels = False`` to ``use3DModels = True``

 <img width="150" alt="Screen Shot 2021-11-09 at 9 02 05 PM" src="https://user-images.githubusercontent.com/82110564/141035910-5ffb477c-956b-4a89-bda0-3665b7a85fff.png">

 4. In Blender open a new blend file and delete everything from the scene.

-5. Save the .blend file to the Blend_My_NFTs folder and reload reload the .blend file.
+5. Save the .blend file to the Blend_My_NFTs folder and reload the .blend file from the new directory.

-6. Follow the previous steps to add and run scripts for main.py in your empty .blend file.

-7. Run main.py
+7. Run main.py in the Blender Scripting Tab

 The generated 3D models will appear in the folder 3D_Model_Output